Mayvena/GECK/README.md

 In an attempt to keep pricetag as low as possible, I went on and bought a used 15" LCD display.
 However it didn't fit in the case for as low as a few milimeters.
 This made me realize I actually didn't need that large display for this build and would actually benefit from a smaller one that would allow to have some bezel space for connectors.
 Currently I'm considering using a 7" 1024x600px HDMI display

 ## 4. Storage

+At the moment I'm considering a RAID array of micro SD cards.
+This will keep both energy requirements and physical space requirements low, all while allowing them to be encapsulated in epoxy resin for added durability and water resistance.

 ## 5. Connectivity